Exact results on generalized Erd\H{o}s-Gallai problems: Proof of Theorem

-Suppose there are two groups of people $A$ and $B$ of size $x$ and $y$ respectively.
-The right-hand-side counts the number of ways to form a team of $t$ people out of $A\cup B$.
-Possible ways of forming a $t$-member team includes: choosing all $t$ members from $A$, choosing one member from $A$ while the rest from $B$, and choosing one member from $B$ while the rest from $A$.
-Thus, the left-hand-side is at most the right-hand-side. \end{proof}
+Suppose there are two groups of people $A$ and $B$ of size $x$ and $y$, respectively.
+The right-hand side counts the number of ways to form a team of $t$ people out of $A\cup B$.
+Possible ways of forming a $t$-member team include: choosing all $t$ members from $A$, choosing one member from $A$ while the rest from $B$, and choosing one member from $B$ while the rest from $A$.
+Thus, the left-hand side is at most the right-hand side. \end{proof}

 We require one more lemma before proving our main theorem.
 The following allows us to better compare the value $k_t(G)$ and the optimal value $T_t$.

 \begin{lemma} If $G$ is a minimum counter-example with $m$ edges, then where $\a$ is a real number satisfying $\a(k-2) + (n-\a)r = 2m$ and $n = q(k-1) + (r+1)$. \end{lemma}